-For advertising resources purchase contracts signed by the Company with its resource providers, the Company was required to make deposits, which were either applied to the contract amounts that were needed to be paid with the consent of the counterparty or to be refunded to the Company of the remaining balance upon expiration of the cooperation.
+For advertising resources purchase contracts signed by the Company with its resources providers, the Company was required to make deposits, which were either applied to the contract amounts that were needed to be paid with the consent of the counterparty or to be refunded to the Company of the remaining balance upon expiration of the cooperation.
 Overdue deposits represented the portion of the contractual deposits, which related advertising resources purchase contracts had been completed as of each of the reporting dates with no further cooperation.
-Based on the assessment of the collectability of these overdue deposits as of December 31, 2013 and 2012, the Company provided approximately US\$968,000 and US\$158,000 allowance for doubtful debts, respectively, which was related to the deposits of its internet advertising and TV advertising business segment.
-For the year ended December 31, 2013, allowance for doubtful debt of approximately US\$793,000 was provided.
-For the year ended December 31, 2012, approximately US\$370,000 allowance for doubtful debts provided in prior years was reversed due to subsequent collection of these overdue deposits in 2012.
+Based on the assessment of the collectability of these overdue deposits as of December 31, 2014 and 2013, the Company provided approximately US\$856,000 and US\$968,000 allowance for doubtful accounts, respectively, which was related to the deposits of its internet advertising and TV advertising business segment.
+For the years ended December 31, 2014 and 2013, approximately US\$163,000 and US\$793,000 allowance for doubtful accounts was provided, respectively.
+For the year ended December 31, 2014, balances of overdue deposits and the related allowance carried forward from last year decreased by both approximately US\$0.27 million, as a result of disposal of a VIE during the period.